monmima/main-aide-memoire/php/README.md

 Some of the content of this aide-mémoire is inspired by Brad Traversy's [PHP Front To Back](https://youtu.be/9p9siksrSoU) series.

-## Preparing your system - assuming you are using Linux Mint/Ubuntu.
+## Preparing your system

+This assumes you are using Linux Mint or Ubuntu.

 1. Install PHP.